kuzmycz/mutex/README.md

-# Semaphore
+# Mutex

 ## Overview
-Semaphore is a package implemented to control access to a shared resources or code executed by multiple threads.
+Mutex is a package implemented to control access to a shared resources or code executed by multiple threads.

 The purpose of a semaphore is to synchronize access to critical sections of your code.
 This is achieved by blocking access to other threads until the thread currently interacting with the resource has finished.
 Once completed, control is released, and the next waiter gains access to the resource.